 According to the American Academy of Orthopedic Surgeons, there are three muscles or muscle groups most susceptible to spasm.
 These are the calf muscles (gastrocnemius), the back of your thighs (hamstrings), and the front of your legs (quadriceps).

 Two major causes of muscle spasms

 There are two leading causes of muscle spasms.
-The first is muscle fatigue aggravated by overstretching, which in layman’s terms, would be making a muscle do more than what it has been conditioned for.
+The first is muscle fatigue aggravated by overstretching, which, in layperson’s terms, would make a muscle do more than what it has been conditioned for.
 Muscle fatigue or “altered neuromuscular control” is the prime pathophysiological cause of muscle cramping.

 The second reason is electrolyte depletion resulting from dehydration.
 Heavily sweating drains vital bodily fluids and electrolytic nutrients, including sodium, calcium, potassium, magnesium, etc.

 Three tips to prevent muscle spasms

 Muscle spasms and cramps are more distracting than dangerous and usually not severe enough to warrant medication.
 Often if you wait, a spasm will stop on its own.
 However, if the pain becomes unbearable, then the following steps should be followed.

 - Stop the activity that triggered the spasms or cramping.

 Gently stretch the muscle that is cramping and keep it stretched until the cramps have ceased.

 Apply heat and gently massage tightened muscles.
 Alternatively, once the muscles have loosened up, applying a cold compress can relieve the soreness.